Housing Choice Voucher/Section 8

 Anyone may apply for rental assistance with the Lake County Housing Authority’s Section 8 Program when the list is open.
 Selection will be determined by date and time received subject to the preferences claimed.
 You must keep your Section 8 pre-application updated regarding income, family composition and address.
 Such changes must be made in writing and include your Social Security Number if you have one.
 Once each year, within a prescribed time period, you will be required to update your Section 8 pre-application on file with the Authority or your name will be removed from the Section 8 waiting list.
 Once removed, you will have to obtain and return a new completed pre-application at the time the waiting list is open.

 How can I apply for the Section 8 program?

-You can phone, write or visit the Authority office to request a Section 8 pre-application form when the waiting list is open.
-You must complete and return a Section 8 pre-application to the Housing Authority and must keep the Section 8 pre-application current by writing the office with any changes concerning name, address, phone number, family composition, income and preferences.
+You can apply online at https://www.waitlistcheck.com/IL1157 when the waiting list is open.
+If you are selected and added to the waiting list, you must keep the Section 8 pre-application current by writing the office with any changes concerning name, address, phone number, family composition, income and preferences.
+You may also email your pre- application information updates to email@example.com.
 From time to time the Authority may close the Section 8 waiting list because it has become so long that we cannot reasonably estimate when we may be able to assist an applicant.
-If you do not receive a response to your Section 8 pre-application from the Authority within 3 weeks after returning the form to us, please call 847-223-1170 ext.
-2000 to inquire as to whether or not it was received by our office.